Kudaes/LOLBITS/README.md

 [![High level diagram][high-level-diagram]]()

 To avoid that the Blue Team could reproduce some of the old requests and discover the C&C infrastructure, each authentication header is generated randomly and is valid only for one single cycle (a cycle is composed of a POST request followed by a GET request).
-Old authentication headers will be ignored and the harmless website will be displayed for that requests.
+Old authentication headers will be ignored and the harmless website will be displayed for those requests.

 ## Acknowledgements
 Some of this tool features have being implemented reusing code from the CyberVaca's amazing project [Salsa Tools](https://github.com/Hackplayers/Salsa-tools), so a big shout-out to him!